xiix0/scam/README.md

-You will engage in a profitable business activity.
+You will be divorced within a year.